gochoam/phosphor-arrays/README.md

 node
 ```

-Then you can import the module into Node with the following command:
+Then import the module into Node with the following command:

 ```node
 > arrays = require('./node_modules/phosphor-arrays/lib/index.js')
 ```

-This will make all the functions from this module available.
+This makes all the functions from this module available.
 You can run a few
 tests to see how they work.

 The `forEach()` routine executes a callback function for each element in the